Pipeline Safety Act Financial Regulations

 - classes of pipeline operators and associated absolute liability limits;

-- types of financial instruments the National Energy Board (NEB) could order a pipeline operator to use to meet the financial resource requirement;
+- types of financial instruments the Canada Energy Regulator (CER) could order a pipeline operator to use to meet the financial resource requirement;

 - the amount of financial resource requirement that pipeline operators must hold in a readily accessible form to allow for a quick response to a spill incident; and